Smoked Pork Crown Roast being pulled form the smoker.

 Slicing into the Smoked Pork Crown Roast and getting ready to serve.

-If you wind up with some leftovers, place them in an airtight container and store them in the fridge for up to 3-5 days.
-Alternatively, you can keep your leftovers in a vacuum-sealed bag for up to 3 months.
+If you wind up with some leftovers, wrap them in aluminum foil and then place them in an airtight container for up to 3-5 days in the fridge.
+Alternatively, you can keep your leftovers in a vacuum-sealed bag in the freezer for up to 3 months.

 A close up shot of a slice of pork.